/ For pool service owners · 8-minute read

 What that actually means in revenue.

-Conservative example.
+A conservative example.
 You're a pool tech servicing residential pools at $90/visit.
 A typical recurring customer pays $360/month for weekly service.
-Your average customer stays 2 years, so each one is worth $8,640 in lifetime value.
-Here's what changing your conversion rate does.
+The average customer stays around two years, so each one is worth roughly $8,640 in lifetime value.
+Here's what shifting your conversion rate does to the rest.

 / Same traffic, different conversion